Nolte: CNN's Jake Tapper Was a Willing #Obamagate Co-Conspirator

 No, what I’m talking about is this goddamned Deep State Stooge directly colluding with the Brennans, with the Comeys, directly conniving with the Obama administration, to put in place one of the most crucial parts of the four-part plan to overthrow the 2016 presidential election.

-The first part, of course, was to frame Trump’s national security adviser, Michael Flynn, for lying to the FBI, to get him out of the way so he would not discover all of the spying and wiretapping the Obama administration had committed against Trump, against a rival campaign.
+The first part, of course, was to frame Trump’s national security adviser, Michael Flynn, for lying to the FBI (a non-crime Flynn was not even guilty of), to get him out of the way so he would not discover all of the spying and wiretapping the Obama administration had committed against Trump, against a rival campaign.

 The second part was to use illegal leaks to intimidate Attorney General Jeff Sessions into recusing himself from the Russia investigation, which would allow Deputy Attorney General Ron Rosenstein to install part three, which was…